 The Challenges of Verifying an Identity

-Each of the listed procedures of verifying an identity involves judgment calls.
-For instance, whether two faces belong to the same identity or whether the MRZ’s font is the right one.
+Every identity verification process requires making judgment calls, like determining if two faces match the same person or if the MRZ font is correct.
 These decisions are powered by machine learning, which uses a digital image as an input and produces a decision with a level of confidence.
 Images increase the intricacy of this procedure.
-Because of this, FTx Identity’s technology also incorporates computer vision components.

 Images present a challenge due to their great dimensionality and low signal-to-noise ratio.
 Because the object of interest frequently only makes up a small part of the image, only a small percentage of the pixels in an image will have a significant impact on the decision.
 This effect is magnified while developing a fraud detection system because we frequently search for small differences.
 The system must be trained to accept images of various quality and distortions since users capture images in an uncontrolled environment, similar to the human brain.